priyatam/emacs.d/README.md

 	M-x package-list-packages

-To manually install a package, move the point to line of the package with the keyboard and press 'i' for 'install'.
-After selecting your favorite packages, press 'x' for 'eXecute' to install.
+To manually install a package, move the point to line number of the package and press 'i' for 'install'.

+After selection, press 'x' (eXecute) to install.

-If you know what you want, you can also hit Cmd-f to find the package by first chars.
+If you know what you want, you can also type Cmd-f to find the package by _first_ characters.

-There are tons of packages for emacs.
+_Note to self_: there are tons of packages for Emacs.
 Don't waste your time on them right now.
 You're going to find your way eventually.
-The basic cider package lets you run any lein clojure project as a nRepl client.
+The default cider IDE comes pre-loaded with most of what you require anyway.
 You get things like inline docs, paredit, and much more.

 Recommended Packages: